mlflow/mlflow-export-import/README_bulk.md

 ### Export registered models

-Exports registered models and their versions' backing run along with the experiment that the run belongs to.
+Exports registered models and their versions' backing run along with the run's experiment.

 The `export-all-runs` option is of particular significance.
 It controls whether all runs of an experiment are exported or only those associated with a registered model version.